 With being the largest radio broadcaster in the US, iHeartRadio also has a premium on-demand music service with millions of tracks.
 Although other services have a better on-demand selection, iHeartRadio’s radio selections are the best.

 5. YouTube Music

-Launched in 2015 and now with around 50 million tracks, the YouTube Music app lets you turn on an “audio” only setting, so that users can listen to music in the background, which isn’t possible in the YouTube app itself.
+Launched in 2015 and now with around 80 million tracks, the YouTube Music app lets you turn on an “audio” only setting, so that users can listen to music in the background, which isn’t possible in the YouTube app itself.

 YouTube music will play another song suggestion after your selected song stops, let you search by lyric, and download music in order to listen offline.
 But the songs are limited to the songs available on YouTube.

-It has a maximum streaming quality of 256kbps.
-And is available on iOS or Android for free with ads, in which if you quit the app the music will stop.
-Or $9.99 for Android or $12.99 for iOS for a premium version called YouTube Red.
+It has a maximum streaming quality of 256kbps and is available on iOS or Android for free with ads, in which if you quit the app the music will stop.
+You can also purchase the upgraded version for $9.99/month.

-Founded in 2007 in France, Deezer has around 56 million tracks including 400,000 podcasts, a live radio feature, the Song Catcher feature that identifies songs playing around you, a feature to display lyrics on your TV, parental controls, and many others.
+Founded in 2007 in France, Deezer has around 73+ million tracks including 140,000 podcasts, a live radio feature, the Song Catcher feature that identifies songs playing around you, a feature to display lyrics on your TV, parental controls, and many others.

 When you do subscribe, there are amazing features like the option to download music for offline listening or upgrade to CD-quality audio, etc. There’s no high-res streaming available because the maximum streaming quality is 1,411kbps.

-Launched in 2014 and now with around 70 million tracks and a high-res version called Tidal Masters, which lets you listen to songs in CD quality or better, Tidal is the ideal choice for users who want to listen to high-resolution songs.
+Launched in 2014 and now with around 90 million tracks and a high-res version called Tidal Masters, which lets you listen to songs in CD quality or better, Tidal is the ideal choice for users who want to listen to high-resolution songs.

 It has an immense catalog, customized and curated playlists, music videos including exclusive releases but there’s no free version.
 You get a bunch of features like the download feature to listen to your favorite songs offline and the exclusive Prince’s catalog because it’s only available on Tidal.